Khang-TB/Optimizing-location-network/README.md

 2. **Open the notebook**
    Launch Jupyter Notebook or a compatible environment, and open: `Code.ipynb`

 3. **Load the data**
    The notebook uses input files from the `Supply chain optimization_data/` folder.
 Make sure all Excel files are present.

 4. **Run the notebook**
    Execute each cell sequentially to:
    - Load and process the data
    - Apply optimization models
    - Generate visualizations and outputs

 5. **View the report**
    See `Report.pdf` for detailed explanations and results.

 > ⚠️ **Disclaimer**
 > The author shaped the optimisation logic and business assumptions, but he is **NOT** an advanced Python programmer.
 > Most of the code was produced with AI assistance and then checked against the model’s intent.
 Syntax was frequently look up as needed.
-> This repository is a proof‑of‑concept to demonstrate analytical reasoning, not production‑ready software.
+> This repository is a proof‑of‑concept to demonstrate analytical reasoning only.

 ---